aelias-eu/vent-axia-remote/README.md

 Nothing changes if the key / key combination is pressed for a long time (5s and more).

-## CRC calculation
+## VentAxia CRC calculation
-The CRC is essentially what you get by subtracting all byte values from 0xFFFF (as seen in [vent-axia-bridge](https://github.com/ryancdotorg/vent-axia-bridge) by @ryancdotorg.
+The CRC in this case is essentially what you get by subtracting all byte values from 0xFFFF (as seen in [vent-axia-bridge](https://github.com/ryancdotorg/vent-axia-bridge) by @ryancdotorg.

 Here is PoC code in arduino compatible code.
 You can simulate it on wokwi.com or try it here: [vent-axia-kbd-protocol@wokwi](https://wokwi.com/projects/430088578742810625)
 It just writes the HEX representation of generated packets to the serial console.